 They found that while emerging adults more frequently experienced overinvolvement from mothers, feelings of academic burnout intensified when fathers were doing the helicoptering.

 “In the United States, it’s more culturally normative for mothers to be over-involved than fathers,” notes Fincham.
 “There is a perception that things are more intense when fathers are involved.
-Perhaps that’s because mothers tend to be more conciliatory or protective whereas fathers may be perceived as more no-nonsense, result-oriented problem solvers who are more likely to go over a student’s head and right to a professor or academic advisor when a student isn’t doing well in school.”
+Perhaps that’s because mothers tend to be more conciliatory or protective.
+Fathers may be perceived as more no-nonsense, result-oriented problem solvers who are more likely to go over a student’s head and right to a professor or academic advisor when a student isn’t doing well in school.”
 When fathers are overly involved, their emerging adult children may feel more stress to perform well in school.

 It’s unclear if helicopter parenting by fathers leads to lower self-control scores for students, or if paternal helicopter parenting is a response to lower self-control and school burnout.